silviaCerby/gitbook/docs/management/workspace_configuration/user_management/partners/video-how-to-share-an-account-via-a-local-partner.md

 ---
-description: This video shows how to share an account with guest users via a local partner.
+description: "This video shows how to share an account with guest users via a local partner."
 intercom_id: 11511608
 ---